Dragoon Basic Guide

 Basic Rotation

 Putting the above information to work, in a single-target encounter, our rotation will simply be the Chaotic Spring Combo followed by the Heavens’ Thrust Combo.
 We repeat this infinitely, assuming nothing interrupts our rotation.
+You may notice that Chaotic Spring will fall off slightly before you use the skill again.
+This is completely normal and nothing to be worried about.
+The DoT lasts 24 seconds while this rotation cycle takes 25 seconds to complete (assuming no Skillspeed).

 Mistakes